I was seven or eight the first time I watched Empire Strikes Back.

 “Robbie, I don’t understand why your mom is with that man.
 He’s evil.
 And the truth is, your dad only had you because you’re a tax break.
 He doesn’t really love you.”

 Knowing what I now know, I understand that you can’t tell a four-year-old that their dad was at one point, or still at that time, selling illicit substances.
 Probably wise to keep that from a kid.

 The War Zone

-My dad wasn’t an easy man, that I understood.
+My dad wasn’t an easy man, that much I understood.
 He didn’t pour an extra ounce of confidence into my morning cereal so I could get through the day.
 He pushed me from a young age and chided my mom for coddling me and making me “soft.”

 It was in his anger that I began to see the picture my family had painted of this “evil” man come to life.

 My father’s anger was swift and jarring; his words, vicious and degrading.
 Verbal abuse from my father became an almost daily occurrence.
 Fights with my mom erupted into shouting matches.
 He attacked her intelligence, cooking, love, and self-worth.

 While some people were worried about the violence on television, I was terrified that the violence of these fights would turn physical.

 Home felt more like the scenes of war I saw on television.